VladNcode/forkify-app/README.md

 # Forkify
 ![forkify-small](https://user-images.githubusercontent.com/91598576/148014754-3d92c86e-3169-4bf7-8507-66d30a825229.jpg)

-Forkify is a recipe web app using the Forkify API to allow users to search, view, modify, bookmark, and add recipes.

-Built using the MVC Architecture.
-View class extends the rest of the components.
-The controller keeps bidirectional data flow.
-SCSS files are divided into major components.
-The app is using the Forkify recipe API in order to fetch recipe information.
+Forkify is a vanilla JavaScript application that interacts with the Forkify API to fetch and display recipe food data.
+This app uses modern JavaScript tools, such as Parcel to bundle the modules, and Babel to convert ES6, ES7, and ES8 back to ES5.
+The user can search for a specific recipe, and save it to a favorites list via local storage.
+The user can easily increase or decrease servings as per his need and can view detailed directions.

 # Features